 The construction of affine oriented matroids admits the following generalization.
 A set of topes of an oriented matroid $(E,\mathcal L)$ is called \emph{$T$-convex} if it is an intersection of half-spaces (in the sense defined earlier).
 For example, the topes belonging to $\mathcal L^+(g)$ are precisely those in $\mathcal T_g^+$, and hence form a $T$-convex set.
 In~\cite{Brown1}, $T$-convex sets of topes for a central hyperplane arrangement are called convex sets of chambers.
 Up to reorientation of the oriented matroid, we may assume without loss of generality that we are considering an intersection of positive half-spaces.
 So let $A\subseteq E$ be a subset, none of whose elements are loops.
 Put $\mathcal L^+(A) = \bigcap_{e\in A}\mathcal L^+(e)$.
 Note that $\mathcal L^+(\emptyset) = \mathcal L$.
 If non-empty, then we call $\mathcal L^+(A)$ the \emph{face semigroup} of the $T$-convex set of topes $\bigcap_{e\in A}\mathcal T_e^+$.
-Random walks on these semigroups, in the case of hyperplane arrangements, were considered by Brown~\cite{Brown1}.
+Random walks on these semigroups, in the case of hyperplane arrangements, were considered by Brown~\cite[Section~4]{Brown1} (actually, there is a slight difference in that Brown looks at the closure of the convex set of chambers, while we look at the interior).
 Details on $T$-convex sets can be found in~\cite[Section~4.2]{OrientedMatroids1999}.